-Undergraduate numbers at the College have once again remained largely static, primarily due to the fixed amount of 1st year accommodation available and the College's ongoing aim to increase the number of 2nd year undergraduates who can be housed in College accommodation rather than increasing overall undergraduate numbers.
-The COVID-19 pandemic impact on school-leaving qualification outcomes continued to affect admissions but rather more predictably than had been the case in October 2020.
-The deferral of some candidates from October 2020 entry did limit new offers for October 2021 entry but the eventual number admitted in October 2021 was only slightly below normal levels (primarily due to an increased level of withdrawals from EU and other Overseas candidates).
-The College continues to be allocated many 'open' applicants (who have not chosen a particular college), many of whom are international candidates.
-In the 2021-22 admissions round the number of applicants in Band A of the University's composite measure of deprivation to whom offers were made and who were subsequently admitted was unchanged from the previous year but there was an increase in the numbers of those admitted from the most disadvantaged two quintiles of the ACORN and POLAR measures of disadvantage.
+Undergraduate numbers at the College have remained largely static, primarily due to the fixed amount of 1st year accommodation available and the College's ongoing aim to increase the number of 2nd year undergraduates who can be housed in College accommodation rather than increasing overall undergraduate numbers.
+Unlike the previous two years, disruption relating to COVID-19 did not affect the number of students admitted in October 2022, which was on target (108 places not including Graduate Entry Medicine students).
+The College continues to be allocated many 'open' applicants (who have not chosen a particular college) with approximately 50% of students admitted in October 2022 having applied to St Peter's as their first choice college.
+In the 2022-23 admissions round (for entry in October 2023) the number of applicants in Band A of the University's composite measure of deprivation to whom offers were made and who were subsequently admitted increased slightly from the previous year; the number of those admitted from the most disadvantaged two quintiles of the ACORN measure of disadvantage was also higher than previous years, while the number from the most disadvantaged two quintiles of the POLAR measure of disadvantage was slightly lower.

-Outreach work in 2021-22 involved over 50 online and in-person events.
-St Peter's has been working with a group of colleges to focus on outreach work in the North West of England, and the Access and Outreach Coordinator visited Merseyside for two week-long roadshows involving 28 schools and sixth form colleges.
+Outreach work in 2022-23 involved over 50 online and in-person events.
+St Peter's has been working with a group of schools and colleges to focus on outreach work in the North West of England, and the College's Access and Outreach Coordinator visited Merseyside for two week-long roadshows involving 28 schools and sixth form colleges.
 The College has maintained links with the boroughs of Enfield and Waltham Forest with a series of online events, multi-school outbound and inbound events.
+Other members of the Governing Body, including the Master, make schools visits intermittently.
 The College has hosted over 15 school visits in total, reaching over 20 schools and sixth form colleges, and run residentials in Engineering Science and English Literature and